Skip to content

 - Benn Stancil, All I want to know is what’s different

 It’s that simple.
 You want to be able to easily compare data from before-and-after making data model changes.
-Doing this will, and confirming that metrics or key figures didn’t change will give you the confidence to merge a PR knowing that unintended impact did not occur.
+Doing this will, and confirming that metrics or key figures didn’t change will give you the confidence to merge a PR knowing that unintended impact did not occur, therefore maintaining data integrity.

 Just show me what's different